Cambridge-KAIST-smallLM/SmallLM/eval/sem/README.md

 Semantic Similarity is defined in various standard evaluation metrics:

-- SimLex999: nouns, verbs, adjectives
+- SimLex999: nouns, verbs, adjectives (mainly for nouns and adjectives) [0,10] Scale I think??.
+See https://fh295.github.io/simlex.html.
-- SimVerb3500 (lots of verbs)
+- SimVerb3500 (lots of verbs) [0, 10] scale.
-- MEN
+- Card660 [0, 10]

-- Card660
+Some other datasets (historic value) are also included.

 These define word pairs grouped based on semantic similarity with a gold correlation score based on human annotators.